ElhabashyLab/ISDB/README.md

 Additional parameters, such as whether to overwrite existing files, remove intermediate files, or incorporate user-provided data, can also be configured within this script.
 More details can be found on the documentation on GitHub.

 The generated database will be available in CSV and TSV formats, with the following column descriptions:

-- SerialNumber: Unique interaction identifier within ISDB.
-TaxId(A/B): NCBI Taxonomical identifier for species A/B.
-Uid(A/B): UniProt protein identifier for species A/B.
-ScientificName(A/B): Scientific species name for species A/B.
-interactionType: Phrase describing the nature of the interaction.
-ontology: Interaction identifier based on the corresponding ontology.
-reference: Reference as defined by the data source.
-database: Source database of the interaction.

-The generated database will come in CSV and TSV format and the following are the columns descriobtions:
-# Column description
 - SerialNumber: Interaction identifier inside ISDB
 - TaxId(A/B): NCBI Taxonomical identifer
 - Uid(A/B): UniProt protein identifier